simondlevy/LambdaFlight/README.md

 To try out LambdaFlight, you'll first need to install [Haskell](https://www.haskell.org/) and
-[NASA Copilot](https://copilot-language.github.io).
+[NASA Copilot](https://copilot-language.github.io) (the ``secret sauce'' that allows you to compile Haskell code to a form suitable for running on a flight controller.)
 Then you can run a simulated quadcopter in Webots or an actual Crazyflie, following the instructions below:

 ## Webots